solana-labs/solana/docs/src/developing/backwards-compatibility.md

 Major releases:

 - Are not projected to happen ever.
-More details in [Why not just use semver](#why-not-just-use-semver).
+More details in [Why not just use SemVer](#why-not-just-use-semver).

 ### CLI Tools